-Rule 20(a) provides that within 21 days after the filing of the report of a special committee, the subject judge may address a written response to all of the members of the judicial council.
-The subject judge must also be given an opportunity to present argument to the judicial council, personally or through counsel, or both, at the direction of the council.
-Whether that argument is written or oral would be for the judicial council to determine.
-The subject judge may not otherwise communicate with judicial-council members about the matter.
+Rule 20(a) provides that within twenty-one days after the filing of the report of a special committee, the subject judge may address a written response to all of the members of the judicial council.
+The subject judge must also be given an opportunity to present oral argument to the council, personally or through counsel.
+The subject judge may not otherwise communicate with council members about the matter.